-Small, outdoor-only guided tours for admitted students and up to two registered guests will follow these guidelines:
+Small primarily outdoor guided tours for students and up to two registered guests will follow these guidelines:

 - Registration in advance of your arrival on campus is required.
 Students and guests who are not pre-registered in advance of the session will not be permitted to join the tour.

 - Campus walking tours will remain primarily outdoors.
 Please ensure you check the forecast and prepare for the weather.

 - Public health and safety concerns could require the cancellation of your campus tour.
 You will be notified as soon as possible in the event of a cancellation of your scheduled tour.

 - Before arriving on campus, visitors must take a temperature check and self-screen for COVID-19 symptoms.
 A person who has COVID-19 symptoms or who is being treated for COVID-19 or potential COVID-19 may not visit campus.

 - While on campus, visitors must follow all of the on-campus guidance applicable to members of the IU community, including required masks, physical distancing, hygiene, and staying home if ill.
 Masks must be worn at all times throughout the tour.

 - Because campus tours will be outdoors, they will not include information sessions with our academic schools and colleges.
 Explore our virtual visit options for students to connect with academic programs, involvement opportunities, and more.

 Your Journey Starts Now